 TAKE A QUICK REST IN PARC DE LA CITUADELLA

 Parc de la Ciutadella is easily reached on foot or by taxi from the Gothic Quarter.
 It can also be reached by metro at the closest station, Ciutadella Vila Olímpica, on the L4 line.
-The park closes at 10pm.
+You can spend as much time here as you’d like.
+Just note that the park closes at 10 pm.

 CATCH THE SUNSET AT LOS BUNKERS DEL CARMEL

 While the area may be busy, it’s well worth the hike (you can also take public transportation but must hike the final stretch up some stairs).
-The area is free to enter, open 24-hours, and in my opinion it is absolutely necessary to take some wine and snacks!
-I recommend a bottle of Spanish Rioja wine (Lopez de Haro is a good choice), a fresh baguette, jamón ibérico, and manchego cheese.
-This is the best viewpoint in Barcelona and well worth the effort to get there!
+The area is free to enter, open 24 hours, and in my opinion, it is absolutely necessary to take some wine and snacks.

 - Arriving by subway – take the L4 line and get off at Alfons X. From there, you’ll need to walk roughly 25 minutes uphill (there are stairs but believe me, it is a HIKE).